Extensions in Jacobian algebras via punctured skein relations: Non-split extensions of type

 if and only if $d(E) = d(\{ \alpha, \beta\})$\end{prop} \begin{proof} This is a direct consequence or Theorem \ref{theorem-all-triangles}, Lemma \ref{lemma-existe-sec} and Remark \ref{rem-vectordim}. \end{proof}

-Observe that this result is related to \cite[Theorem 3.7]{CSh} since a pair of string modules $M_\alpha$ and $M_\beta$ in the category $\mmod B$, where $B$ is a Jacobian algebra arising from a surface without punctures, that cross in a 3-cycle are such that $M_C$ does not preserve total dimension.
-And this type of crossing is the only one where the dimension is not preserved.
+Observe that this result looks similar to \cite[Theorem 3.7]{CSh}.
+If a pair of string modules $M_\alpha$ and $M_\beta$ in the category $\mmod B$, where $B$ is a Jacobian algebra arising from a surface without punctures, cross in a 3-cycle then $M_C$ does not preserve total dimension.
+This type of crossing is the only one, among the three presented by the authors, where the dimension is not preserved.